ucdavisdatalab/workshop_introduction_to_version_control/chapters/02_remote-repositories.md

 repository.

 :::{important}
-Remember that Git and GitHub are different things!
-Git is a version control system, while GitHub is a hosting service built around Git.
+Keep in mind that Git and GitHub are different things.
+Git is a version control system, while GitHub is a hosting service built to support Git.

 GitHub also offers an application called [GitHub Desktop][gh-desktop], which allows users to manage their local repositories with a point-and-click